Welcome to today's edition of the Rush 24-7 podcast.

 I mean, it's one thing he says to build democracies and try to around the world, but that's not the objective of the war on terror.

-The objective of the war on terror is to kill militant Islamo fascists, which does happen to be the definition of war.
+The objective of the war on terror is to kill militant Islamofascists, which does happen to be the definition of war.

-Uh kill people and break things.
+Kill people and break things.

-You know they probably people talking about proportionality too.
+You know, people talking about proportionality, too.

-Well, and I'm getting ahead of myself.
+Well, I'm getting ahead of myself.

-Let me get to the one area of disagreement on all this, and it's from George Will today, transformation's toll.
+Let me get to the one area of disagreement on all this, and it's from George Will today, Transformation's Toll.

 There is, however, a sense in which that argument creates a blind eye.